Road Closures in Kingston Upon Hull

 These won't appear here.
 Street Manager only covers works that promoters are legally required to notify.
 Emergency closures caused by flooding, local events, or short-notice council decisions go through a different process.
 For that kind of disruption, your local council's website or their social media channels are usually the quickest source.

-Directly from the UK Department for Transport's Street Manager — the official system that councils and utility companies must use when notifying about works on public roads.
-We refresh every 15 minutes and don't modify or delay the data.
+Directly from the UK Department for Transport's Street Manager โ the official system that councils and utility companies must use when notifying about works on public roads.
+This page is rebuilt twice a day so the data is never more than a few hours old, and we don't modify or filter what promoters submit.

 More questions?
 Visit our support page